-Mitsubishi Electric Corporation announced today that it has developed what is believed to be the world’s first diagnos...
+Mitsubishi Electric announced today that it has developed what is believed to be the world's first* compact metal corros...

 Mitsubishi Electric's new algorithm detects malicious attacks based on more than 42 percent inconsistencies in measurement data.
 In the case of ultrasonic attacks on drones, for example, the Earth's magnetism or gravity is calculated in two ways using intermediate values in the sensor fusion algorithm, and any difference between the two results is treated as an inconsistency.